EOP FIRST TIME FRESHMEN INFORMATION & CHECK OFF LIST

-During EOP Freshman Preview, students will read, discuss and sign the EOP Student-Program Contract, which highlights program services, policies and procedures, and EOP’s expectations for student participation, all of which help to ensure academic success.
+During EOP First Contact, students will read, discuss and sign the EOP Student-Program Contract, which highlights program services, policies and procedures, and EOP’s expectations for student participation, all of which help to ensure academic success.
 Students learn about Early Start, proficiency requirements, general education and graduation requirements.
 Students are given the opportunity to ask questions regarding information and important materials that they may have received from EOP, the Office of Admissions, or other campus units (including the Office of Financial Aid and Scholarships, Housing, and Student Activities and Campus Life, etc.).

 |EOP Freshman Preview 2014|